distribuerede-systemer-2019/hackathon-server/readme.md

 ## System Functionality
 ​
 - The tellers should be able to choose desired functionality from a menu.
-- The tellers should be able to create new user accounts.
+- The tellers should be able to create new customers and edit or delete existing customers.
-- The tellers should be able to alter user account balances (withdraw/deposit).
+- The tellers should be able to alter customer’s balances (withdraw/deposit).
-- The tellers should be able to transfer money from one account to another.
 - The tellers should be able to list user accounts at branch.
 - The tellers should be able to query the balance on user account.
-- Multiple tellers should be able to access the system at the same time, from different computers.
 ​
 ## Non Functional Requirements
 ​